 Design Feast is a wonderful bibliography for the wider design community.

 This site has so many links to interesting design related web sites that it will probably keep me learning and entertained for months if not years.
 It is one of those sites that I will keep going back to over and over to glean the knowledge the skills for specific projects.
-Design Feast should be extremely helpful for the designers, photographers, and illustrators who use Dreamstime.
+Design Feast should be extremely helpful for designers, photographers, and illustrators.

 Photographer and Fractal Artist